Therapeutic Enema for Intussusception

 X-rays are a form of radiation like light or radio waves.
 X-rays pass through most objects, including the body.
 The technologist carefully aims the x-ray beam at the area of interest.
 The machine produces a small burst of radiation that passes through your body.
 The radiation records an image on photographic film or a special detector.

-Fluoroscopy uses a continuous or pulsed x-ray beam to create a sequence of images that are projected onto a fluorescent screen, or television-like monitor.
-When used with an oral or rectal contrast material, which show the area being examined by making it appear bright white or black, this special x-ray technique makes it possible for the physician to view internal organs in motion.
-Still images are also captured and stored either on film or electronically on a computer.
+Fluoroscopy uses a continuous or pulsed x-ray beam to create a sequence of images that are projected onto a video monitor.
+The doctor may administer rectal contrast material or air during fluoroscopy to show the area being examined and make it appear bright white or black.
+This allows the doctor to view internal organs in motion.
+The doctor may also capture still images and store them on a computer.

 Most x-ray images are electronically stored digital files.
 Your doctor can easily access these stored images to diagnose and manage your condition.